-- Age – The applicant should 18 years of age or above.
+- Age – The applicant should be 18 years of age or above.

 - Competency – This is determined if the applicant has passed the written competency course.
 It includes 40 hours clinical training under the supervision of a trained nurse.

-- High school education – Applicant should completed high school education before enrolling the CNA course.
+- High school education – Applicant should complete high school education before enrolling in the CNA course.
 You will also need to submit transcript in case you have entered college curriculum.

 - English proficiency – Since you will be conversing with the patients it is necessary that you are fluent in speaking English.

 While you are on your way of getting certified nursing assistant license you need to consider some steps:

 - Fill out the application form provided by the licensing authority and have it notarized.
 Then, you should send the application form to the State Licensing Office.

 - Accomplish the Verification of Training form required by the state in order to determine if the school you have attended is accredited.